Austen-Dennis/Final-AustenL-DennisB/README.md

 *Verify that the compile SDK version is 33 (Android 13.0 - Tiramisu)\
 *In order to run app, add an android app under the configuration settings, and ensure that it runs under the main module, then the app should be ready to run!\
 *When closing application, make sure to sign out to avoid potential errors with account data storage\
+*When creating an account, please use a Google email to ensure proper email address validation.\
 *For any questions or bugs, please reach out to gettogetherdomain@gmail.com!